Aldaviva/RaspberryPiDotnetRepository/Readme.md

 ```

 > [!IMPORTANT]
-> Be sure to restart any running .NET applications after installing a new version of the runtime they were using, or else they may mysteriously crash much later when a dynamically-loaded file cannot be found in an old, now-deleted directory.
+> Be sure to restart any running .NET applications after installing a new version of the runtime they were using, or else they may mysteriously crash much later when a dynamically-loaded file cannot be found in an old, now-deleted versioned directory.

 #### Major and minor versions

-If you want to update to a new major or minor version, you will need to have installed one of the [`latest`](#latest-version) packages, such as `dotnet-runtime-latest` or `aspnetcore-runtime-latest-lts`, before you `apt update`.
+**Latest or Latest LTS installed:** If you want to update to a new major or minor version, you will need to have installed one of the [`latest[-lts]`](#latest-version) packages installed, such as `dotnet-runtime-latest` or `aspnetcore-runtime-latest-lts`, before you `apt update && apt upgrade`.
+You may clean up previous versions afterwards using `sudo apt autoremove`, or at installation time using `sudo apt upgrade --autoremove`.

-Alternatively, you can manually choose a new minor version to install using a command like `sudo apt install dotnet-runtime-8.0`.
+**Specific minor version installed:** If you aren't using a `latest[-lts]` package, you can manually choose a new minor version to install using a command like `sudo apt install dotnet-runtime-8.0`.
+Afterwards, you may clean up previous versions using a command like `sudo apt remove dotnet-runtime-7.0`.

 #### Automatic updates